 We like going here because there really is something for everyone.
 You can sample Mexican tacos, Peruvian cuisine, Japanese sushi, or just order upscale hamburgers.
 The open area seating gives kids some room to run around if they need to, and you can occasionally hear live music.

-La Casa Del Diezmo
+Get a taste of the Yucatan peninsula at La Casa Del Diezmo

 We didn’t have a chance to visit the Yucatan peninsula while we were here in Mexico.
 Fortunately, during our tour with Taste of San Miguel, we stopped at La Casa Del Diezmo to sample their tacos.